Tellico Blockhouse: Geographic setting

 The Tellico Blockhouse site is located at the junction of Nine Mile Creek and the Little Tennessee River (now Tellico Lake), between Maryville and Vonore.
 U.S. Route 411 passes nearby.
 Fort Loudoun was located just across the river to the west, but it was in ruins by the time the blockhouse was built.
 The Tellico Blockhouse originally stood on a high bluff overlooking the Little Tennessee valley.

 The Overhill towns of Chota and Great Tellico were within a day's journey to the south.
 The river town of Morganton (then known as "Portville") was within walking distance.
 Knoxville was thirty miles downstream on the Little Tennessee River and then upstream on the Tennessee River to the north.
 As there were no bridges built to span the Little Tennessee until the late 19th century, blockhouse officials crossed at Niles Ferry.

 This ferry site was later used for the ends of the modern US-411 bridge.
 In 1979 the Tellico Dam was completed on the Little Tennessee River.
 The impoundment of the river, creating Tellico Lake, pushed the present shoreline to within a few meters of the blockhouse site.

 Historically, the Tellico Blockhouse was the starting point of the Old Federal Road, which connected Knoxville to Cherokee settlements in Georgia.
+It was also the start of the Unicoi Turnpike, a Cherokee trading path that connected to North Carolina and north Georgia.